 - a new CID broadcasting or an empty CID that didn’t exist before the IMSI request.

 - broadcasting on new ARFCN

 With a given pcap, you would then do a calculation of all the network metrics and ascribe a score to how suspicious particular events are.
-(This methodology is in fact what SnoopSnitch does; we will talk about that a bit further).
-In the case of the NorthStar Post pcaps, my analysis came out to medium.
+(This methodology is in fact what SnoopSnitch does; we will talk about that below.)
+In the case of the NorthStar Post pcaps, my analysis came out to medium probability.
 To me, it wasn’t proof positive, although it is possible this data was in fact generated by an IMSI catcher.